BlueFisher/Advanced-Soft-Actor-Critic/README.md

     # If in Unity envs, it indicates the specific scene.
     # If in Gym envs, it is just a readable name displayed in TensorBoard

+  no_graphics: true # For Unity envs, if an env does not need pixel input, set true

   # Only for Unity Environments
   build_path: # Unity executable path
     win32: path_win32